cloudfoundry/community/toc/rfc/rfc-draft-bindable-secrets.md

 ```

 ### Launcher changes?
 The launcher (or something else) will need to be updated to retrieve credentials from CredHub for `Secret Bindings`.
 It currently already does this for CredHub references contained within `VCAP_SERVICES` using the app container's instance identity credentials.
+Is there something other than the launcher that should have this responsibility?

 ### Other Considerations